shu-hu/project-1-minesweeper/README.md

 4) Declare a function to count the number of bombs in the surrounding area of each square, and display numbers to those safe squares.

 5) Upon loading, the app should:
-	5.1) Call a function to create board
+	5.1 Call a function to create board.
-	5.2) Render those values to the page
+	5.2 Render those values to the page.
-	5.3) Wait for the user to start the game by clicking a square 5.4) once the game starts, define a variable to count the time until game over
+	5.3 Wait for the user to start the game by clicking a square.
+	5.4 once the game starts, define a variable to count the time until game over.

 6) Create a function to let the user be able to add Flag with right click